pivotal/LicenseFinder/readme.md

 project_name: My Project Name
 ```

-By modifying this file, you can configure license_finder's behavior. `Whitelisted` licenses will be automatically approved
+By modifying this file, you can configure license_finder's behavior.
+Licenses in the `whitelist` will be automatically approved
 and `ignore_groups` will limit which dependencies are included in your license report.
 You can store the license database
 and text files in another directory by changing `dependencies_file_dir`.